Cally Jane Beech Strips Naked To Show Off Baby Bump

 Cally is looking forward to her baby shower in March that’s being organized alongside with her mother.

 Cally and her partner Luis announced that they would be expecting a bouncing baby girl.
-The two decided to pop a big balloon they did a small countdown and then after a few sparkles a glimmer of pink is revealed thus revealing the gender if their future first child.
+The two decided to pop a big balloon they did a small countdown and then after a few sparkles, a glimmer of pink is revealed thus revealing the gender if their future first child.

-The soon to be new parents both gushed upon finding out that they were expecting a girl and hugged repeatedly.
+The soon-to-be new parents both gushed upon finding out that they were expecting a girl and hugged repeatedly.

 Our baby SEX REVEAL!! ???????????? it's a ….. pic.twitter.com/mq3yEqzpmp